Glatzli/model_comparison_codes/README.md

 ToDo:
-- complete PCGP calc for Arome & ICON: works now
+- complete PCGP calc for Arome & ICON: works now Resolution of DEM & model not equal!

-  Is resolution of DEM and models comparable?
-No!
  	DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)
   	-> should use DEM with same resolution as models: first complete model transformation/interpolation...

-Questions for next meeting:
  	- for PCGP LU dataset I would need:
     		Slope angle (β): The steepness of the terrain.
     		Slope aspect (γ): The orientation of the slope.
     		Roughness length (z₀): A measure of surface roughness affecting wind and turbulence.
     		Albedo (α): The reflectivity of the surface.
-  I don't have albedo measured, and LU spec is secondary.
-  => Use only slope angle & aspect ratio:
+  	I don't have albedo & LU measured. => only us slope angle & aspect
 	-> calc slope angle with numpy and aspect with xDEM due to strange errors (ValueError: Surface fit and rugosity require the same X and Y resolution ((0.013980000000000005, 0.009879999999999977) was given).
  	This was required by: ['slope'].) works for AROME & ICON data

+Questions for next meeting:

+  -

 - maybe subset all models to have smaller datafiles? would save time each read in!
 Easy w.
 CDO -> would need to rewrite read in routines...